If you loved Sopyonje, try Jagko

 What they share

-Both films are directed by Im Kwon-taek, and they both carry the foreign gem mood tag, and they sit in Drama territory.
+Both films are directed by Im Kwon-taek, and they both carry the bittersweet, foreign gem, slow burn mood tags, and they sit in Drama territory.
 If that's the register that drew you to Sopyonje, the second film will land in a comparable space — through a different lens.

 What Jagko is